Free Mississippi Car Bill of Sale Forms | Word, PDF

 • The county that the vehicle was purchased in

-• Details about the vehicle, which must include the VIN, make, model, year, color, body type, odometer reading, and the registration number of the person selling the vehicle
+• Details, which must include the VIN, make, model, year, color, body type, odometer reading, and the registration number of the person selling the vehicle

 • Full legal names and contact details of both the seller and the buyer